In-Print 2021 Deadline is Today: Get Busy

-The deadline to enter the In-Print 2021 contest is just two weeks away!
-Now is the time to get busy selecting samples of your in-plant's best work to enter in this prestigious competition, the only print contest exclusively for in-plants.
+After a one-month extension, the deadline to enter the In-Print 2021 contest is today, March 31.
+It's time to get busy selecting samples of your in-plant's best work to enter in this prestigious competition, the only print contest exclusively for in-plants.

 With less printing being done this year due to COVID-19, your chances of winning have gone up.
 Even if you didn't get the chance to print the complex types of work you did in the past, no one else did either.
 More basic print jobs will rise to the top this time.